 At Billesley Primary School we recognise that some children with ASD can find the world a very confusing place which can make school a challenge.
 Our aim is to equip our children with skills and strategies to reduce anxieties so that they can have a fun and enjoyable time at school.
 We promote their inclusion across all areas of their education and provide support to enable them to succeed alongside their mainstream peers in the classroom and beyond.

 The Resource Base provides children with an ‘ASD friendly’ environment to learn in.
 We use a range of visual supports to enable children to access their classroom independently.
 Our classrooms are calm and promote a distraction free learning environment that enables our children to reach their full potential.
-We also make use of a range of other spaces including independent workstations, a quiet area and small sensory garden to offer our children a variety of environments to work in and use.

 Our Inclusion Team